sigven/pcgr/docs/input.md

 * End
 * Segment_Mean

 Here, _Chromosome_, _Start_, and _End_ denote the chromosomal segment, and __Segment_Mean__ denotes the log(2) ratio for a particular segment, which is a common output of somatic copy number alteration callers.
+Note that coordinates must be **one-based** (i.e. chromosomes start at 1, not 0).
 Below shows the initial part of a copy number segment file that is formatted correctly according to PCGR's requirements:

       Chromosome	Start	End	Segment_Mean
       1 3218329 3550598 0.0024